 What are Arrest Warrants?

 If you know or suspect that a warrant may exist for your arrest, do not gamble with your freedom by living in fear of arrest or the police.
-Instead, contact please call the Probation Violation Attorney with John L. Calcagni III, Esq. email or call today at (401) 351-5100 to schedule a free consultation..
+Instead, contact warrant attorney John L. Calcagni III by email or call today at (401) 351-5100 to schedule a free consultation..